alandipert/golf/README.markdown

 * capable of providing fully dynamic content without sacrificing accessibility to screen readers, web spiders, etc., and without any duplication of work or extra coding involved
+* easily integrated with content delivery networks such as Amazon's Cloudfront